 1. Do not ask Double Barrelled Questions

-A Double-barrelled question is the one in which you ask for feedback about two different things.
-For example, in a Hotel Feedback Survey, if you ask a question like ‘How would you rate our dining and room services?’, this would be a double-barrelled question.
-Here, dining is one aspect, and room service is entirely different.
-Of course, the customers can have different opinions about both of these services, and they cannot give feedback with a single question would confuse them and even add a more vague response to your data.
+A Double-barrelled question is one in which you ask for feedback about two different things.
+For example, in a Hotel Feedback Survey, asking a question like ‘How would you rate our dining and room services?’ would be a double-barrelled question.
+Here, dining is one aspect and room service is entirely different.
+So, it goes without saying that customers can have different opinions about these services.
+Asking about these two in a single question would confuse them and even add a more vague response to your data.

-This creates confusion for the customers as to what rating they should give, especially when they have different feedback about both of them.
+This creates confusion for the customers regarding their ratings, especially when they have different feedback about both of them.
 This either leads to abandoning the survey or inaccurate feedback, defeating the entire purpose of the feedback survey.

-So, never use such questions in your surveys.
+So, avoiding using such questions in your surveys is always recommended.
 Instead, ask multiple questions to collect feedback and ratings about different products and services.

 2. Send Surveys at Appropriate timings

-The timing of the surveys is also an important factor that determines the success of your surveys.
-So, always send your surveys at the right time and the right moment.
+The timing of the surveys is another important factor that determines the success of your surveys.
+So, always send your surveys at the right time and at the right moment.
 The best time is when the experience is recent and fresh in your customers' minds.
 At that time, they can provide more accurate and robust feedback.

-Trigger automatic surveys with an event or transaction like check-in or check-out from a hotel, discharge from hospital, a purchase on a shopping website, bill payment at a store, a customer interaction or issue resolution, or any significant event or transaction that creates a customer experience.
+Trigger automatic surveys with an event or transaction like check-in or check-out from a hotel, discharge from a hospital, a purchase on a shopping website, bill payment at a store, a customer interaction or issue resolution, or any significant event or transaction that creates a customer experience.
 You can even incorporate surveys when making marketing materials using tools like a digital Flipbook maker or online publishing software.

 3. Always ask a Follow-Up Question

-Although Opinion Scale surveys are short closed-ended surveys, it is always a good idea to include an open-ended question in your surveys to know the why behind the customers' ratings.
-Such a question enables customers to vent out their true feelings, and it provides you customers' real insights.
+Although Rating Scale surveys are short closed-ended surveys, it is always a good idea to include an open-ended question in your surveys to know the why behind the customers' ratings.
+Such a question enables customers to vent out their true feelings, and it provides you with customers' real insights.